Five days later, Orioles complete 6-2 win over Nationals

 Wearing their road gray uniforms, the Orioles secured a better-late-than-never victory that stretched their winning streak to six.
 The surge began with wins on Friday and Saturday in Washington and continued with a three-game sweep in Philadelphia.

+As it turned out, the Orioles swept the Nationals, too.
+It just took an unusually long time to get it done.

+“I’m never going to complain about a sweep, never going to complain about wins,” manager Brandon Hyde said.

 When play resumed, the Orioles had two on and one out in the sixth.
-Bryan Holaday delivered a run-scoring single to make it 6-2, giving him two RBIs in the game — each five days apart.
+Holaday delivered a run-scoring single to make it 6-2, giving him two RBIs in the game — each five days apart.

+After the final out, the threat of rain forced the Orioles grounds crew to bring out the tarp.
+They performed the task flawlessly, and the shower started moments later.

+Coming off a a 108-loss season, Baltimore swept the defending World Series champions in a game that took nearly a week to complete.
+That wasn’t the only thing unusual this game, either.

 It was the second time during this anything-goes season the Orioles played the role of the road team while at home.
 They dropped a pair to Miami as the “visitors” earlier this month.